The markers tested for at home testosterone test: free testosterone

 What is testosterone?

-Testosterone is the male sex hormone and critical for maintaining muscle strength and bone mass.
-It has a similar role in women, but men have about 10-times more testosterone than women.
+Testosterone is the male sex hormone and is critical for maintaining muscle strength and bone density.
+It has a similar role in women, however, men have about 10-times more testosterone than women.

 Why measure testosterone levels?

 The testosterone levels peak in mid-twenties and then gradually decline with age at an approximate rate of 1% per year.
 However, several other factors may affect these levels, including metabolism, weight gain, nutrition, and family factors (marriage, children, etc.).

 Because a key role of testosterone is to build muscles and reduce fat, low levels of testosterone (“low T” or “hypogonadism”) result in weight gain, and muscle and bone loss.
 A test for low testosterone levels is an important first step in diagnosing hypogonadism.

 Abnormally low levels of testosterone result in mood changes that cause anxiety and general crankiness, often associated with getting old.
 Higher body fat, especially in the middle, results in low endurance, and less tendency to play and exercise.
 Experts recommend that people with low sexual desire and erectile dysfunction should regularly test testosterone levels.